teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 Another tough topic.
 FParsec and FsLexYacc are mature projects, used in various applications for a long time, and their feature set seems stabilized.
 Owing to their longevity, they have a community around them.
 Even Microsoft is using them in some of its products: FParsec in [the parser][QSharp-parser] for the Q# programming language and FsLexYacc in [the parser][FSharp-parser] [and lexer][FSharp-lexer] for F# itself.

 Farkle on the other hand is relatively new.
-It started being developed in 2017 and was not a standalone parsing library until version 5.1.0 was released in January 2020.
+It started being developed in 2017 and did not become a standalone parsing library until version 5.1.0 was released in January 2020.
 It is still actively developed, with lots of big features slated to arrive.
 It also means that Farkle's API is still unstable, with minor breaking changes even in minor releases.
 Its development is a one-man show but other developers are more than welcome to contribute.

 ## Some C\# parsing projects